 My SMU School of Information Systems Interview 2017

-Just some background, it was my 3rd attempt applying for SMU, I applied previously in 2014, 2016 and the latest 2017.
-(I didn't apply in 2015 because I think I couldn't).
-Each application I applied a different course as the 1st choice.
-Only for the 2017 intake, I figured out the only chance to get in was to choose IS (My poly GPA was around the 10th percentile of the IGP).
+Just some background, it was my 3rd attempt applying for SMU.
+I applied in 2014, 2016 and the year I got in, 2017.
+(I didn't apply in 2015 because I thought I couldn't get in).
+During each round of application, I applied a different course as the previous’.
+Finally, for in 2017, I figured out the only opportunity for me to get in was to choose IS (My poly GPA was around the 10th percentile of the IGP).

 I guess nobody cares about my background, so let’s get to business.

 I received a few missed calls while I was in Korea during March 2017 for holiday, the 25th to be exact.
 So, I went to googled in, as it doesn't seem like phishing scam calls, as they called a few times.
 The search results obviously, led me to believe that is SMU who called, and I was guessing, it might be for an interview arrangement.

 I troubled my friend to help me return the call to the unknown number and I was right about my gut feelings, it was a call from SMU.
 Then, they told me about my interview, scheduled one week later, on the 4th of April.

 The email from the SMU admissions came like a red packet.
 I was blessed.
 Within, it contained information about the interview and the preparations I had to make.
 I was given the option to answer a Karel question (something like a pseudo-CSS/Java coding puzzle) or compare 2 websites based on the 10 User Heuristics, which both had study materials provided via links to prepare amply beforehand.